andychu221/CLM-Solution/README.md

-Insurance Contract Lifecycle Management System
-A comprehensive, single-page web application for managing insurance policies, claims, and related data.
+A Contract Lifecycle Management System for Insurance Management A comprehensive, single-page web application for managing insurance policies, claims, and related data.
 This dashboard provides a user-friendly interface with dynamic charts and approval workflows, designed for insurance professionals and managers.

 [Live Demo Link Here](https://andychu221.github.io/Insurance-Contract-Lifecycle-Management/)